DiamondLightSource/python-icebreaker/README.md

 ## Processing the particles

+This is done using the `ib_group` command line tool.
 As 'Input micrographs' it takes micrographs 'grouped' with the previous script.
-As 'Input particles' any star file with particles from jobs like Extract particles, 2D classes, etc. It takes no additional parameters and this is single-threaded.
-As a result, additional parameter column (\_ibIceGroup) with estimated ice thickness value for each particle will be added.
+As 'Input particles' any star file with particles from jobs like Extract particles, 2D classes, etc. As a result, additional parameter column (\_ibIceGroup) with estimated ice thickness value for each particle will be added.

 ## Using the job templates